Mwapsam/Search-engine/README.md

             end
         end

-The `save_results` method saves the user's search results to user_searches table.
+The `save_results` method receives the titles from search results and saves them the to user_searches table.

+          def save_results(data)
+              results = UserSearch.new(title: data, user_id: current_user.id)
+              results.save!
+          end

 ## Automatic Realtime Search
 To make the automatic realtime search, I used Stimulus JS that comes with Rails 7.
 In the app/javascript/controllers/search_form.js, I wrote the following code.